hazelcast/fraud-detection-onnx/README.md

 conda activate hz-onnx
 ```

-### Fire up your Notebook
+### Fire up your Jupyter Notebook
 ```
 jupyter notebook
 ```
 open the  [Model Training.ipynb](./model-training/Model%20Training.ipynb) Notebook

-The notebook covers the model training (lightGBM) and transformation to ONNX
+The notebook has extensive notes explaining how the model was trained using LightGBM and how it was coverted to ONNX